iampeterbanjo/iampeterbanjo.com/README.md

 - Have test coverage above 90%
 - Refactor frequently
 - Ship often to keep code in working state

-### 8. Reflect on decisions

-Journaling and documenting significant architecture decisions will help in reflection and learning from previous iterations.
-[Learn more][adr]

 #### [ADR Table of Contents][adr-toc]